lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For ACK-Always or ACK-on-error, implementers may opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
 For example, a large window size may be used for packets that need to be carried by a large number of fragments.
 However, when the number of fragments required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, may be sufficient to provide feedback on all fragments.
 If multiple window sizes are supported, the Rule ID may be used to signal the window size in use for a specific packet transmission.

-Note that the same window size MUST be used for the transmission of all fragments that belong to a packet.
+Note that the same window size MUST be used for the transmission of all fragments that belong to the same packet.

 ## Downlink fragment transmission

 In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.
-In order to avoid potentially high delay for fragmented datagram transmission in the downlink, the fragment receiver MAY perform an uplink transmission as soon as possible after reception of a fragment that is not the last one.
+In order to avoid potentially high delay in the downlink transmission of a fragmented datagram, the fragment receiver MAY perform an uplink transmission as soon as possible after reception of a fragment that is not the last one.
 Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a fragment encapsulated in a L2 frame that requires an L2 ACK) or it may be triggered from an upper layer.

-For fragmented packet transmission in the downlink, and when ACK Always is used, the fragment receiver MAY support timer-based ACK retransmission.
+For downlink transmission of a fragmented packet in ACK-always mode, the fragment receiver MAY support timer-based ACK retransmission.
 In this mechanism, the fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of an ACK, except when the ACK is sent in response to the last fragment of a